 - Daily or weekly rate negotiable for overseas assignments

 - The full fee will be payable unless notice of cancellation is received at least half an hour in advance

 - Payment may be made in cash after each lesson or by cheque, standing order or PayPal (using the email address email@example.com)

 - A monthly invoice or email reminder can be provided if necessary

-If you live locally, I’m happy to cycle to you for lessons.
-Otherwise, I’d have to teach online using Skype or at my home in Putney.
-I live in a white-painted brick Art Deco block opposite the Arab Boy pub on the Upper Richmond Road.
+I’m afraid I don’t travel to people’s homes any more for lessons, but I do teach online (using Skype and an electronic whiteboard) and at my place in Putney.
+I live in a white-painted brick Art Deco mansion block called Ormonde Court opposite the Arab Boy pub on the Upper Richmond Road.
 Just ring the bell for Flat 3.
 My address is:

 3 Ormonde Court